Xentrk/netflix-vpn-bypass/README.md

 The **x3mRouting_NETFLIX_DNSMASQ** entry is the name of the IPSET list.
 The script will place the line in **/jffs/configs/dnsmasq.conf.add** if it does not exist.

+#### getdomainnames.sh
-To determine the domain names, follow the install instructions to download the script **getdomainnames.sh** to **/jffs/scripts/getdomainnames.sh**.
+To determine the domain names, follow the installation instructions at the end of this section to download the script **getdomainnames.sh** to **/jffs/scripts**.
 Navigate to the dnsmasq log file directory.
-My dnsmasq.log file location is **/opt/var/log**.
+If you have entware installed, the dnsmasq.log file location is **/opt/var/log**.

 Turn off the OpenVPN Client so all of your network traffic will traverse thru the WAN.
 Navigate to the dnsmasq log file directory **/opt/var/log**.
 Type the command to start capturing domains used by Netflix: